-- \There are 92 state-funded schools in Barnsley.
+\There are 92 state-funded schools in Barnsley.
 Holy Trinity is an all-through 3-16 academy but is counted here as two settings, one Primary and one Secondary.
-The new free school, Trinity St Edwards is a Secondary which opened in September 2021 and does not yet have a Year 11 cohort so is excluded from the result table and commentary below. - 3.4 There are 15 Multi-Academy Trusts working in Barnsley.
-In addition to Primary and Secondary schools, there are two main providers of Post 16 / Key Stage 5 provision, Barnsley College and Penistone Grammar School. - 3.5 Disadvantaged students in this report are classified as any student who, on the day of the January 2021 census. - was eligible for a Free School Meal - was a care leaver, or adopted from care - was in care - 3.6 The SEND cohort identified in this report are those students who have either SEN Support status or have an EHC Plan.
+The new free school, Trinity St Edwards is a Secondary which opened in September 2021 and does not yet have a Year 11 cohort so is excluded from the result table and commentary below.

+- 2.7 There are 15 Multi-Academy Trusts working in Barnsley.
+In addition to Primary and Secondary schools, there are two main providers of Post 16 / Key Stage 5 provision, Barnsley College, and Penistone Grammar School. - 2.8 Disadvantaged students in this report are classified as any student who, on the day of the January 2021 census: - was eligible for a Free School Meal - was a care leaver, or adopted from care - was in care - 2.9 The Special Educational Needs and/or Disabilities (SEND) cohort identified in this report are those students who have either SEN Support status or have an Education, Health & Care Plan (EHCP).
 There is also a breakdown of these individual cohorts available for comparison.